inorton/cclash/README.md

 or

    * Rename the real cl.exe (and cl.exe.config) to cl_real.exe (and cl_real.exe.config), place cclash's cl.exe (and cl.exe.config) in the same visual studio folder.

+## Future Features

+There are a number of things that might happen to make cclash faster and applicable in more situations.
+At the moment it doesn't understant pre-compiled headers so that is one possibility.
+Using it inside visual studio also can have mixed results so better support for the options provided by the IDE is also an option.
+For now though, the easier ones are:

+   * cache linker calls
+   * pre-compiled headers
+   * build mapping ( make dot maps of the sources involved in builds )

 ## GPL v3.0 License